 2. Using MIN Function with Cell References or Direct Data Input

-As the MIN function intakes multiple numerical values or cell references containing numbers, so we’ll now apply this function by inputting all five numbers from Column B as the arguments.
+As the MIN function intakes multiple numerical values or cell references containing numbers, we’ll now apply this function by inputting all five numbers from column B as the arguments.

 ➤ After pressing Enter, you’ll get the lowest or smallest value right away.